 • Extending your air conditioner’s lifetime

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
-As the coil melts, it can overwhelm the drain pan.
-We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
+As the coil melts, it can make the drain pan overflow.
+We recommend inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Getting a new pan or pump requires a professional, so call us at 479-308-8176 for help.
+If this doesn’t resolve the problem, your drain pan might be rusty or have a broken condensate pump.
+Replacing your pan or pump requires a pro, so contact us at 479-308-8176 for help.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner uses coolant to move heat.
-If your air conditioner was installed before 2011, it probably has R-22 Freon.
+Your air conditioner uses coolant to transfer heat.
+If your air conditioner was put in before 2011, it probably has R-22 Freon.
 Over time, chemicals in Freon can eat away at metal and cause leaks.

 • Bubbling or hissing sounds by the air conditioner